 2. Demonstrate improvisational creativity through the concentrated study and performance of blues and modal jazz compositions.

-1. Perform jazz music with effectiveness and confidence in a small combo. (assessed S2021 in F2021)
+1. Perform jazz music with effectiveness and confidence in a small combo.

 2. Demonstrate improvisational creativity through the concentrated study and performance of mainstream jazz repertoire.